-John Young first joined NASA as an astronaut when the agency was flying two-man space capsules.
+John Young was NASA's longest-serving astronaut.
+He first became an astronaut when the agency was flying two-man space capsules.
 He left when the agency was flying the space shuttle.
-In between, he flew six space missions – the first person to do so.
+In between, he flew six space missions — the first person to do so.

 In his decades with the agency, Young racked up several milestones.
 He made it to the moon's neighborhood twice, and walked on it once.
 He commanded the first space shuttle flight and then came back into space yet again to command another.
 His flight experience spanned three different programs: Gemini, Apollo and the space shuttle.

 In 2004, with an impressive 15,000 hours of spaceflight training across four decades, Young retired from the agency.
-His new goal was to work on technologies to help humans live on the moon and Mars.
+Young died on Jan.
+5, 2018, following complications from pneumonia..
+He was 87.

 'Snoopy and Charlie Brown are hugging each other'